pennapps-tabby/tabby-demo/README.md

 **API Keys Setup:**

-- **Cerebras API Key (Required)**: Get from https://cerebras.ai
 - **Gemini API Key (Required)**: Get from https://aistudio.google.com/app/apikey
-  - Used as fallback when Cerebras fails
+  - Used for AI-powered receipt parsing
   - Gemini has excellent vision capabilities for receipt parsing
+- **MongoDB URI (Required)**: Get from https://www.mongodb.com/atlas
+  - Used for storing bill data in the cloud

 5. Run the backend server: